iodide-project/iodide/readme.md

 # Contributing

 Please join us!
 The notebook is written using React+Redux, which, if you haven't used them, are pretty delightful -- there's some learning curve, but even for non-professional webdevs the curve is not too steep, and the mental model is clean and powerful.

+See our ["How to Contribute" page](CONTRIBUTING.md) for more information.

 We especially need help with: